cksystemsteaching/selfie/README.md

 make self-os-vmm-emu
 ```

 Now, it takes *HW* around 2.7 billion instructions.
 The overhead by a factor of around 2.4 is worse than 1.9 but still much less than before.
 The second reason why we are still seeing overhead that is, or in fact seems to be, not negligible is surprising.
-In short, we underestimate the cost of executing code bare-metal.
+In short, we are already where we would like to be but just underestimate the cost of executing code bare-metal and thus overestimate the overhead of virtualizing code execution.
 We need to take a closer look to understand that.
 It is an interesting lesson in how to measure performance and interpret the results properly.

 > Performance and Overhead